paoloteti/libj1939/README.md

 # J1939 Library

-Library to work with J1939 Frames used in CAN bus in car and trucks industries
+Library to work with J1939 Frames used in CAN bus in car and trucks industries.
+`libj1939` is intended to be used in microcontrollers.

 ## Coding style